A basic recipe for making baked chicken drumsticks, marinated with paprika or curry powder.

 How long to bake chicken drumsticks?

-- Make sure to check the chicken before you take it out of the oven, the times might differ depending on the size of the meat pieces and on your oven, not all ovens heat the same way.
+- Make sure to check the meat before you take it out of the oven, the times might differ depending on the size of the pieces and on your oven, not all ovens heat the same way.

 - Start checking after 30 minutes of baking time.
 You can use a meat thermometer, in this case, the internal temperature of the drumsticks should be 75 degrees Celsius/ 165 degrees Fahrenheit.

 - Or you can check if it’s done by inserting a skewer or toothpick in the thickest part of the drumstick.
 The juices should run clear, no pink juices are allowed.

 What to serve with it?

 - I always make a vegetable side dish or two.
 Either a simple white cabbage salad, a tomato, and onion salad, or a plain green salad with yogurt dressing.